 The mission of Concerts in Motion is to provide the service of live concerts to homebound, hospitalized, or otherwise isolated individuals throughout New York City.
 Quality of music performance is a high priority: Our professional musicians are top-level performers who play on Broadway or in the orchestras of Lincoln Center or have freelance careers that take them to venues around the world.
 Likewise, CiM's youth performers are musically talented, and CiM fosters relationships with private music teachers and with teachers at public, private, parochial, and charter schools to ensure that the youth involved in our programs are performance-ready.

 As committed as we are to quality performance, Concerts in Motion is not only an arts organization.
 Our goal is to foster meaningful connections and relieve social isolation through the medium of music.
-Thus our desired audience includes homebound seniors, patients at hospitals (including VA and children's), nursing homes, and rehabilitation centers, groups at senior centers, residences, and other facilities, visitors to soup kitchens and community food pantries, and people with physical or cognitive disabilities, both developmental and those acquired later in life.
+Thus our desired audience includes homebound individuals, patients at hospitals (including VA, psychiatric, and children's), nursing homes, and rehabilitation centers, groups at senior centers, residences, and other facilities, visitors to soup kitchens and community food pantries, and people with physical or cognitive disabilities, both developmental and those acquired later in life.

 We maintain a geographic scope that includes all five boroughs of New York City, and have been increasingly expanding our programming beyond Manhattan.
 Concerts in Motion's repertory can be thought of as "the music most beloved by those we are reaching," which means that it is crucial for us to maintain a roster of musicians who can fulfill the many different requests we receive.
 We are proud to say that CiM has never received a request we were unable to meet: our musicians can perform classical, jazz, rock, Calypso, Chinese folk, Yiddish, Latin, klezmer, Northern Indian raag, and more.